jaakkopasanen/AutoEq/README.md

 | Peaking  | 8251 Hz | 3.71 | -2.9 dB |

 ### Fixed Band Equalizers
-Fixed band eq is more commonly known as graphic equalizer but in order not to confuse with EqualizerAPO GraphicEQ it is called like that in this project.
-Fixed band equalizer is like parametric equalizer with several peaking filters but don't have adjustable frequency information, only gain.
-All other types are preferred over fixed band equalizers but on some devices these are the only available ones.
+Fixed band EQ is more commonly known as a _graphic equalizer_, but in order not to confuse with EqualizerAPO, this project refers to its graphic equalizer as GraphicEQ.
+A fixed band equalizer is like a parametric equalizer with several peaking filters, but doesn't have adjustable frequency information, only gain.
+All other types are preferred over fixed band equalizers, but on some devices these are the only ones available.

 Fixed band equalizers have trouble compensating for narrow notches and peaks that fall between two bands.
-Good example is [Sennheiser HD 800](./results/oratory1990/harman_over-ear_2018/Sennheiser%20HD%20800) with it's 6 kHz peak that is right in between 4 kHz and 8 kHz bands of standard 10-band equalizer.
+A good example is [Sennheiser HD 800](./results/oratory1990/harman_over-ear_2018/Sennheiser%20HD%20800) with its 6 kHz peak that is in-between 4 kHz and 8 kHz bands of the standard 10-band equalizer.
-When using 10-band equalizer check if the fixed band equalization curve is very different than the desired equalization curve at some frequency and adjust the nearby filters by ear for best results.
+When using a 10-band equalizer, check if the fixed band equalization curve is very different than the desired equalization curve at some frequency, and adjust the nearby filters by ear for best results.

 Fixed band equalizer settings look like this: